 Manufacturing Member: We also employ a lot of older people who want to continue to receive paychecks instead of Direct Deposit.

-Consumer Products & Services Member: We have an initiative to eliminate as many paper statements as possible through mandates, where allowed, and CBA modifications during negotiation.
+Consumer Products & Services Member: We have the initiative to eliminate as many paper statements as possible through mandates, where allowed, and CBA modifications during negotiation.

 Healthcare, Pharmaceuticals, Biotech Member: Most employees are in California, which will not let us mandate Direct Deposit.
 For all employees on Direct Deposit, we do require they access their pay statement via employee self-service.

-Manufacturing Member: Situation is different from country to country.
+Manufacturing Member: The situation is different from country to country.

 Computers & Electronics Member: We send out a quarterly reminder to employees to “Go Green”.
 We see a 1-2% increase after this reminder.